netbox-community/netbox-qrcode/README.md

 * `text_fields`: List of String (default ['name']).
 Text fields of object that will be added as text label to QR image.
 * `font`: String (default TahomaBold) Font name for text label ( Some font include in package, see fonts dir).
 * `custom_text`: String or None (default None) additional text label to QR code image (will be added after text_fields).
+* `textposition`: String right or bottom.
+Text label will be added right to the QR code image or below.
 * `qr_version`: Integer (default 1) parameter is an integer from 1 to 40 that controls the size of the QR Code (the smallest, version 1, is a 21x21 matrix).
 * `qr_error_correction`: Integer (default 0),  controls the error correction used for the